Skip to main content

 vCISOs work with a variety of vendors in the financial industry and can attest to their quality of work, which can assist the financial institution in choosing quality service providers.
 Leveraging existing rapport between the vCISO and service providers enables smoother transitions between vendors and clarity in the expectations for the relationship.

-vCISOs routinely help their clients perform business continuity and incident response tests, so they have testing scripts already developed to help make the testing process more efficient and productive. vCISOs can also help to ensure that these tests are appropriately documented for regulatory compliance and board reporting.
+vCISOs routinely help their clients perform business continuity and incident response tests, so they already develop testing scripts to make the testing process more efficient and productive. vCISOs can also help to ensure that teams appropriately document these tests for regulatory compliance and board reporting.

 vCISOs may have experience in responding to incidents that their other clients have experienced.
-This knowledge can be used to implement controls that will help to prevent an incident at your financial institution or respond more efficiently should you experience an incident.
+You can use this knowledge to implement controls that help prevent an incident at your financial institution or allow you to respond more efficiently if you experience one.

 So now that you are considering the idea of hiring a vCISO, how do you know what to look for?
 To help with this process, we have identified some of the criteria that you should consider when selecting a vCISO.

 One of the first characteristics to look for is a partner that focuses exclusively on financial institutions, or at a minimum has a division with this focus and understands the specific regulatory requirements from the FFIEC and your specific regulatory agency.
 While some firms may claim to cover all industries, there are differences in the regulatory requirements for various industries and you need a partner that truly understands the requirements that you must meet.
-In addition, while there may be many similarities that are shared by financial institutions, there are also differences in available local providers, customer demands, regulators, technology, and complexity, so you need to make sure that your partner has the flexibility to customize their processes and deliverables to your specific needs.
+In addition, while many financial institutions may share similarities, they also differ in available local providers, customer demands, regulators, technology, and complexity, so you need to make sure your partner customizes their processes and deliverables with flexibility to meet your specific needs.

 A vCISO should also provide value by regularly introducing new ideas to enhance the information security program, strengthen the security culture, and improve efficiency in routine processes.
 You should not need to continuously ask your partner for recommendations for improvements.

-Another consideration is the process used by the vCISO to maintain documentation.
-While some smaller and less complex institutions may do okay with multiple standalone documents and spreadsheets, having an integrated system that is used to share data for various purposes such as the information security risk assessment, vendor risk assessment, and business continuity plan may save time and ultimately money as well as limit the potential for errors as data is updated.
+Another consideration is how the vCISO maintains documentation.
+While some smaller and less complex institutions may do okay with multiple standalone documents and spreadsheets, you can save time and ultimately money, and limit the potential for errors as you update data, by using an integrated system to share data for various purposes such as the information security risk assessment, vendor risk assessment and business continuity plan.

 One potential concern with using a vCISO is that unlike an CISO employed by the financial institution, vCISOs have multiple clients and may be less loyal to your financial institution than a full-time employee.
 To avoid potential issues associated with this type of relationship, just like any other vendor, you must perform appropriate due diligence and continuously monitor your vCISO to ensure that they are providing an acceptable level of service for your institution.